Bylaws of the

 Agendas for Regular Meetings of Directors shall be set by the President and distributed by the Secretary not less than seven (7) days nor more than thirty (30) days prior in person, by mail, or by other electronic means.
 Amendments to the agenda must be submitted to the Secretary no less than 24 hours prior to the Regular Meeting.
 Regular Meeting Minutes shall be distributed to the Board of Directors no more than seven (7) days following a regular meeting and shall be posted on the ART website no more than thirty (30) days following.

 Attendance of board meetings is mandatory for all directors.
-The Board will consider removal of any Director that misses two (2) (unexcused) consecutive board meetings.
-Written notification delivered to the President no later than 48 hours following the missed board meeting will constitute an excuse.
+The Board will consider removal of any Director that misses two (2) unexcused board meetings or four (4) excused board meetings in the calendar year.
+Written or verbal notification delivered to the Executive Board no later than the scheduled start time the missed board meeting will constitute an excuse.

 Action Without Meeting.